AllenDowney/ModSimPy/README.md

 * The first part presents discrete models, including a bikeshare system and world population growth.

-* The second part introduces first-order systems, including models of infectious disease, thermal systems, and chemical kinetics.
+* The second part introduces first-order systems, including models of infectious disease, thermal systems, and pharmacokinetics.

 * The third part is about second-order systems, including mechanical systems like projectiles, celestial mechanics, and rotating rigid bodies.